 *** PRICES IN 2022 Go Up $10 per session, to $74, $84, and $94.

 If you round up a dollar, you get to put the dollar into a Charity Jar, whose contents will be donated to a nonprofit organization at the end of each month.
 It took two years to accomplish a goal of mine: I bought three huge boxes of lovely used children’s clothes, toys, and supplies and found a charity in 2020 to mail them to India, for needy families.
 The cost to get them across the country required that long, but you all did it!
 Thank you!

 The latest donation, in September 2021, went to Doctors Without Borders.
 I wait until I get at least $100 for a donation, and this good organization put it to good use immediately.
+The end-of-year donation in December will go to the tornado victims in the Midwest; with so many catastrophies this season it was a hard choice, but since I grew up in the Midwest, I donated there to honor my family and all they did for me.
 Thank you all for your generosity!

 At this time, my card reader does not function, and I am only accepting cash and checks.
 I will update this info when I fix this problem.